More to pharmacy than counting tablets

 - Venue: Royal Pharmaceutical Society, 1 Lambeth High Street, London.
 SE1 7JN

 - Audience: Schools or college students

 - The Festival of Social Science is run by the Economic and Social Research Council and runs from 12 to 21 March 2010, alongside National Science and Engineering Week.
 With events featuring some of the country's leading social scientists, the festival celebrates the very best of British Social Science research and how it influences our social, economic and political lives - both now and in the future.
 The Festival of Social Science provides insight into research in a variety of formats, from traditional lectures and exhibitions to theatrical performances, film screenings and topical debates.
-It is aimed at a range of different audiences, including policy makers, business, the media, the general public and students of all ages.
-Press releases detailing some of the varied events are available at the Festival website
+It is aimed at a range of different audiences, including policymakers, business, the media, the general public and students of all ages.

 - The Economic and Social Research Council (ESRC) is the UK's largest organisation for funding research on economic and social issues.
 It supports independent, high quality research which has an impact on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2009/10 is £204 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and independent research institutes.